Perverting the Course of Justice

 For this offence to be committed you also don’t need to have been successful in your attempt to interfere with justice being served.
 If it can be proven beyond reasonable doubt that you intended to pervert the course of justice, then you will be found guilty of this offence.

-The first defence is that the act or omission, or envisaged act or omission, does not amount to something that would obstruct, pervert, prevent or defeat the course of justice or the administration of the law.
+• The act or omission, or envisaged act or omission, does not amount to something that would obstruct, pervert, prevent or defeat the course of justice or the administration of the law.

-The second defence is that even if there was an act that perverted the course of justice, the act was committed without any intention to do so.
+• Even if there was an act that perverted the course of justice, the act was committed without any intention to do so.
 This is because perverting the course of justice is a “specific intent offence”.
-That means that to be found guilty of this offence, it is not enough to have perverted the course of justice.
-The prosecution must be able to prove beyond reasonable doubt that you acted with “an intention to cause a specific result”.
-Having no intention to pervert the course of justice is, therefore, a defence to this offence.

 Pleading Guilty

-If you committed the offence and the prosecution can prove your guilt, it is recommended that you plead guilty to charges brought against you.
+If you committed the offence and the prosecution can prove your guilt, it is recommended that you plead guilty to the charges brought against you.
 This demonstrates to the court that you have accepted the charges and that what you did was wrong.
 It also shows remorse for your actions.
-As such, pleading guilty early in a case normally always results in a more lenient sentence.
-You will also be entitled to a 25% discount on any sentence imposed.

 It is always best to seek legal advice before deciding how to plead.
 A good criminal lawyer will be able to assess your case and help you make that decision.

-The criminal law team at the Australian Criminal Law Group are experienced in getting the best results for guilty pleas for this offence.
+The criminal law team at the Australian Criminal Law Group is experienced in achieving the best possible results for guilty pleas in this offence.

-If you are found guilty or plead guilty to Perverting the Course of Justice, the maximum sentence a court can impose is 14 years imprisonment.
-However, such a penalty would typically be reserved for the worse examples of this kind of offence or by people with criminal records for similar offences.
+If you are found guilty or plead guilty to Perverting the Course of Justice, the maximum sentence a court can impose is 14 years’ imprisonment.

 Sources